Wikiversity: History

 Wikiversity's data phase officially began on August 15, 2006, with the English language Wikiversity.

-The idea of Wikiversity began with the initial development of the Wikiversity community within the Wikibooks project, however when it was nominated for deletion from Wikibooks, soon there was a proposal to make Wikiversity an independent Wikimedia project, with the fundamental goal to broaden the scope of activities within the Wikimedia community to include additional types of learning resources in addition to textbooks.
+The idea of Wikiversity began with the initial development of the Wikiversity community within the Wikibooks project.
+However, when it was nominated for deletion from Wikibooks, soon there was a proposal to make Wikiversity an independent Wikimedia project, with the fundamental goal to broaden the scope of activities within the Wikimedia community to include additional types of learning resources in addition to textbooks.

 Two proposals were made.
 The first project proposal was not approved (2005) and the second, modified proposal, was approved (2006).

-The launch of Wikiversity was announced at Wikimania 2006 as an idea to:
+The launch of Wikiversity was announced at Wikimania 2006 as an idea to "host learning communities, so people who are actually trying to learn".

 Project details

 Wikiversity is a center for the creation of and use of free learning materials, and the provision of learning activities.
 Wikiversity is one of many wikis used in educational contexts, as well as many initiatives that are creating free and open educational resources.

 The primary priorities and goals for Wikiversity are to: